Whale & Girl

 She rarely painted with people in the room, mostly because she loathed their emanating outsiderness that scarped her anxiety and nipped at her concentration.
-When she painted, she demanded absolute silence, save for, of course, her own breathing.
+When she painted, she demanded absolute silence.
 Yet, something propelled her to set up the canvas next to him this morning, and when he didn’t react, going about his usual business, she began to paint without regard to his presence, so fixated was she on the movements of her brush that she forgot he was there to begin with.

 Noah was different.
 His scent blended in with the rest of her perfectly, but she could still separate his from hers if she wanted to.
 He smelled of cloves after rain and dusty teddy bears, and it brought an odd sense of nostalgia and innocence — a time long gone, traced only through the blurry, skeleton-like memories in her head.

 It was queer, but she didn’t mind it too much.